Hydrodynamization in hybrid Bjorken flow attractors: Discussion

 Another relevant insight of our model is that although the full system behaves as a single fluid at late time, its effective equation of state and effective transport coefficients depend on which curve on the attractor surface that the system converges to, and is thus process dependent.
 Although for the equation of state the process-dependence is sub-leading, the effective shear viscosity depends on how the full energy is finally shared between the two subsectors.

+We also have gained new insights {with potential relevance} for heavy-ion collision experiments.
+Setting initial conditions motivated by saturation scenarios, we see that the total energy density at the hydrodynamization time of the strongly coupled sector $\mathcal{{E}}(\tilde{\tau}_{hd})$ lies outside the conformal window, while that corresponding to the time of hydrodynamization of the perturbative sector, namely $\mathcal{{E}}({\tau}_{hd})$, lies within the conformal window. \AM{It follows from our general results that while the perturbative sector hydrodynamizes later, the non-perturbative strongly interacting sector hydrodynamizes \textit{earlier} in $p$-$p$ collisions compared to Pb-Pb collisions on the attractor surface.
+This is because the hydrodynamization times for the soft sector in both cases lie outside of the conformal window, and the total energy density is smaller in the case of $p$-$p$ collisions than in Pb-Pb collisions at the respective hydrodynamization times.} Thus we get a new perspective on how collective flow develops in small system collisions.

+Furthermore, we have shown that these results remain valid for generic phenomenologically relevant initial conditions with energy densities matched to the glasma models at time scales of order the saturation scale. \AM{In Pb-Pb collisions, the off-attractor evolutions for both sectors converge to the attractor surface much earlier than hydrodynamization, while in $p$-$p$ collisions this happens only for the hard sector.
+In these cases, the attractor surface determines the hydrodynamization times.
+However, the approach to the attractor is simultaneous with hydrodynamization for the soft sector in $p$-$p$ collsions, and the hydrodynamization times show \AR{typically} up to \AR{50} percent departure from the corresponding attractor value.
+Nevertheless, our conclusion that the hydrodynamization time of the soft sector in $p$-$p$ collisions is smaller than in Pb-Pb collisions remains true even for evolutions which deviate significantly from the attractor surface at the time scales when we match with glasma models.}

-In the future, we hope to study a fuller semi-holographic set-up with a kinetic theory coupled to a five-dimensional geometry governed by Einstein's equations.
-This is necessary for {confronting our approach} with experimental data, especially for the study of dilepton production \cite{Naik:2021yph,Coquet:2021lca} and hadronization \cite{Giacalone:2019ldn} on the attractor surface.
+We therefore conclude that the hybrid attractor of our two component system with a more weakly and a more strongly interacting subsector is relevant for a range of phenomenologically relevant initial conditions well before the onset of hydrodynamics.
+The hybrid fluid model thus provides a potentially useful model for describing regimes with different importance of weakly and strongly coupled physics that will be interesting to confront with experiment. \AR{It would be interesting in particular to explore whether the different off-equilibrium evolution of the soft, more strongly interacting IR sector in small systems could lead to characteristic differences between $p$-$p$ and Pb-Pb collisions.} In the future, we hope to study a fuller semi-holographic set-up with a kinetic theory coupled to a five-dimensional geometry governed by Einstein's equations.
+This is necessary for {confronting our approach} with experimental data, also for the study of dilepton production \cite{Naik:2021yph,Coquet:2021lca} and hadronization \cite{Giacalone:2019ldn} on the attractor surface.